 Below, we dive further into the history of the yurt, how it’s constructed, and even offer up some rentals to get you started on your own yurt adventure.
 Dig in and enjoy,

 What is a yurt?

 A yurt is an ancient version of the modern tent.
-Traditionally, they were used by nomadic tribes across Central Asia and were designed to easily dismantle when a community needed to move from one place to another.
+Traditionally, they were used by nomadic tribes and herders across Central Asia, designed to easily dismantle when a community needed to move from one place to another.
 Yurts are one of the oldest shelters used by ancient civilizations that are still used today-with some deviations.

 Yurts are circular structures that are assembled much like a tent.
 They are sturdy shelters that work well in extreme weather conditions.
 These structures are usually constructed from all-natural material, and thus their construction has a small carbon footprint.
 The circular shape of a yurt also gives you the most internal space in relation to the number of building materials used to construct it.